 Support sales: demos and activations convert interest into contracts.

-Attract investment: roadshows are essential before IPOs or funding rounds.
+Attract investment: essential before IPOs or funding rounds.

 Motivate employees: internal roadshows reinforce culture and strategy.